UCL-CCS/EasyVVUQ/docs/source/old/basic_tutorial.rst

                              replicas=5)

 Here we have chosen to have 5 replicas (repeats) of each sample drawn.
-At this stage all that happens is the parameter sets are added to the *CampaignDB*, no input files have been generated.
+At this stage, all that happens is the parameter sets are added to the *CampaignDB*, no input files have been generated.

 Section 6: Create Input Directories